 To outline the minimum insulation requirements for suspended floors and concrete slabs on ground.
-As for roofs and walls, the provisions are different for residential type buildings and non-residential type buildings.

 The required Total R-Values are in Table J1.6.
 However, these values can be reduced in climate zones 1 to 6 provided the Total R-Value achieved by the roof is increased to compensate (refer J1.6(b)).
-In practice, for a commercial building in climate zones 3, 4, 6 and 7, for example, a Total R-Value of 1.5 is required.
-If the floor is a suspended untreated concrete slab with an R-Value of 0.29 downwards and 0.5 of the required Total R-Value is compensated by adding R0.75 to the roof, the added floor insulation R-Value only needs be 0.71.
+For example, if a Total R-Value of 1.5 is required and the floor is a suspended untreated concrete slab with an R-Value of 0.29 downwards and 0.5 of the required Total R-Value is compensated by adding R0.75 to the roof, the added floor insulation R-Value only needs be 0.71.
 This could be achieved by installing a range of products including reflective insulation, bulk insulation boards or bulk insulation batts on a plasterboard or fibre cement ceiling.
+This concession is straightforward for a single storey building with one roof and one floor.
+For a multi-storey building with a series of envelopes around plant rooms at different levels, the concession only applies between the roof and the floor that makes up one envelope, i.e the uppermost envelope.